Skip to main content

 Biographical / Historical

-Sr. Joan Gannon (1923-2020) grew up in Saint Jerome Parish in Rogers Park.
-She entered the Benedictine Sisters of Chicago in 1940 and served as a teacher in both grammar school and the high schools in Chicago and Colorado.
-Sr. Joan moderated the Young Christian Students (YCS) at Saint Scholastica Academy – Chicago and went on to develop her passion for church renewal, energizing lay people, and social justice in her pastoral ministry in parishes, nursing homes, and jail.
-Sr. Joan died peacefully of natural causes at Saint Joseph Court of Saint Scholastica Monastery in Chicago on May 6, 2020.
+Sister served as a teacher in both grammar school and the Saint Scholastica high schools in Chicago and Colorado.
+She also moderated the Young Christian Students (YCS) at Saint Scholastica Academy – Chicago.
+Sister continued to develop her passion for church renewal, energizing lay people, and social justice in her pastoral ministry in parishes, nursing homes, and jail.
+Sister Joan died peacefully of natural causes at Saint Joseph Court of Saint Scholastica Monastery in Chicago on May 6th, 2020.

 Extent